Norma-Forero/Coevol/GMCT.md

 **

 Successful public health strategies for mitigating emerging infectious disease, requires understand evolutve history from the interaction between pathogens with their host under a geographical frame.
 Using the coevolutionary hipothesis proposed by Thompson , will lead us to explain the evolutve mechanism behind virulence diversity ( refering to virulence the amount and the speed of which a pathogen kill a host ) and inmune adaptation in a biogeographical scale.

-Local coevolutionary process between pathogen - host can regulate the pathogens virulence according to its  specialization to the inmune sytem of the host

-Despite how promising seems using GMTC with epidemiological porpuses.
-Its implementation is still challenging, considering that coevolution implies rules as properly measuring  coevolution, based on local and spatial criteria that frequently are both hard to find and measure.
-Measuring factors as local adaptation, tranfering some genes, biogeografical evidence.
-Acordingly, we propose  *methods* to measure pathogen - host coevolution, trying to encompass the complexity of coevolution.

-**Coevolution of pathogen- host interaction**

-Geographic mosaic coevolution theory propouse - *explain briefly what is this theory mentioning*

-*Coevolution is the reciprocal adaptation among interacting organisms, and it is one of the major forces that organize biodiversity by linking the genomes of interacting species (Thompson and Cunningham, 2002).
-It is also one of the major forces creating biodiversity because diversifying coevolutionary selection can lead to speciation (Thompson, 2005, 2009).
+Coevolution is the reciprocal adaptation among interacting organisms, and one of the teories that better explain biodiversity because coevolutionary selection can lead to speciation.
+Geographic mosaic theory of coevolution examines geographic variation in species interactions to approaching a method to measure coevolution.

+However,

+A geographic mosaic of coevolution (GMC) occurs when local variation in species interactions produces a spatially variable pattern of reciprocal adaptation in these species

 Measuring coevolution is difficult because it involves determining how two species interact through time, and without a time machine it is difficult to measure how traits of interacting species have changed through time.
 The difficulties in rigorously testing coevolutionary hypotheses led to questions